Tibial Stress Fractures from Running: A Guide to Symptoms, Treatment, and Prevention

 Nic Bartolotta is a physical therapist and holistic health practitioner.
 He holds a Master of Physical Therapy (MPT) degree from Cal State University - Long Beach and has worked with hundreds of professional athletes from the MLB, NFL, NBA, and NHL.
 Nic is known for his expertise in injury prevention, rehabilitation, and sports performance enhancement.
 He specializes in myofascial release techniques to address soft tissue restrictions.
 He is also the Chief Clinical Officer of Rolflex.

 A stress fracture is a crack in the bone caused by repetitive stress, specifically when overused muscles are unable to absorb the shock.
 As a result, the load is transferred to the bone which fractures under stress.
+Stress fractures can occur in any weight-bearing bone in the human body but are most common in the foot, shin, and femoral bones.

 The repetitive stress from hard, uneven surfaces on the tibia makes runners more susceptible to stress fractures than most athletes.
 And compared to bone injuries in the foot, pelvis, and femur, tibial fractures are low-risk stress fractures.
 Nonetheless, they’re serious injuries that must be carefully diagnosed.

-• Swelling
+• Swelling in your leg

 • Constant soreness, even when you’re not running

-If you resume running before your fracture heals fully, you’ll risk a complete break.
-A complete tibial fracture will put you on crutches and in a boot for upwards of 6 months depending on the location & severity of the break.
+• Rest your legs.
+If you resume running before your fracture heals fully, you’ll risk a complete tibial fracture, which could put you on crutches and in a boot for upwards of 6 months.
+To heal properly, you need to avoid any unnecessary load on your shin.
+This means no running, jumping, or lower-body strength training.
 Take the recommended time off to prevent further damaging the bone.

 Adjust your training program and weekly mileage